kohya-ss/sd-scripts/README.md

 Aug 27, 2024 (update 2):
 In FLUX.1 LoRA training, when `--fp8_base` is specified, the FLUX.1 model file with fp8 (`float8_e4m3fn` type) can be loaded directly.
 Also, in `flux_minimal_inference.py`, it is possible to load it by specifying `fp8 (float8_e4m3fn)` in `--flux_dtype`.

-In `flux_merge_lora.py`, you can now specify the precision at save time with `fp8` (see `--help` for details).
-Also, if you do not specify the merge model, only the model type conversion will be performed.
+In `flux_merge_lora.py`, you can now specify `fp8` for the save precision (see `--help` for details).
+Also, if you do not specify the merge model, only the dtype conversion will be performed.

 Aug 27, 2024: